When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The frame has a nice relaxed geometry, and is definitely aimed at the mellower rider.
-It is made of 6061 alloy, and is finished in a nice matt dark metallic grey with the Carrera branding and some nice decals.
+The frame has a nice relaxed geometry and is definitely aimed at the mellower rider.
+It is made of 6061 alloys and is finished in a nice matt dark metallic grey with the Carrera branding and some nice decals.
 Overall it looks pleasing to the eye.

 The main difference between this and the regular Vengeance frame is the wider dropouts at the rear to accommodate the hub motor.

 I would say it is one of the nicer frames, found on electric bikes in this price range.

 Who is the Carrera Vengeance E aimed at?

 If you’re a weekend leisure rider or daily commuter, the Carrera Vengeance e-bike should do the job perfectly.
 It has provisions for mudguards, and luggage racks, like all the other bikes in this range.

 As far as serious off-road riding is concerned, the Vengeance is not suited to be beaten up on the trails.
 If you do choose to take this bike to its limits, I wouldn’t bank on the forks and other components standing up to much abuse.

 The limited battery range may put some people off, but if you’re not planning on riding much more than 30 miles in one go, you will be fine.

 As with all the models that use the Suntour motor, reliability shouldn’t be too much of a problem.
 It’s like anything.
 Look after it, ride it sensibly and you shouldn’t have any problems.